tapsters/cocktail/README.md

 Chain operations
 ----------------

-There are two domains provided by Cocktail to work with linked lists: container and iterator.
+There are two domains provided by Cocktail to work with chains (linked lists): container and iterator.

-Container holds list's head and count:
+Container holds list's head and count (we call it 'tail'):

 ```Erlang
 -define(CONTAINER,